Cloud Security In Manufacturing Industry Size and Share

 Platform-as-a-Service Security accounted for 56.7% revenue in 2024, underscoring manufacturers’ desire to control compiler chains and runtime libraries while still benefiting from managed infrastructure.
 Vendors supply hardening blueprints, least-privilege defaults and drift detection that map neatly to DevSecOps pipelines.
 Software-as-a-Service Security, however, expands at 13.6% CAGR as ERP, PLM and quality-management vendors cut on-prem options.
 Secure access brokers that enforce granular OAuth scopes and contextual policies have become essential for protecting multi-tenant SaaS data sets.

 Infrastructure-as-a-Service Security remains foundational, delivering host hardening, virtual network segmentation and policy-as-code frameworks.
-Yet the cloud security market in manufacturing increasingly gravitates to abstraction layers where security controls are embedded by default, allowing plants to innovate without deep in-house cloud talent.
+Yet, the cloud security in manufacturing industry increasingly gravitates toward abstraction layers where security controls are embedded by default, allowing plants to innovate without requiring deep in-house cloud talent.

 By Deployment Model: Public Cloud Leadership Faces Hybrid Challenge

 Private Cloud persists for export-controlled defense programs or continuous-process plants that shun internet links.
-Flexible orchestration between tiers enables burst-capacity rendering of computationally intensive simulations while sensitive parameters stay on-prem.
-Such patterns keep the cloud security market in manufacturing diversified, ensuring suppliers must support consistent controls across all deployment options.
+Flexible orchestration between tiers enables the burst-capacity rendering of computationally intensive simulations while sensitive parameters remain on-premises.
+Such patterns keep the cloud security in manufacturing industry diversified, ensuring suppliers must support consistent controls across all deployment options.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.